john9francis/radiation-modeling/README.md

 # Development Environment

 The code for this project will primarily be written in Python using Visual Studio Code.
-The libraries I will be using are NumPy, MatPlotLib, and SymPy.
+The libraries I will be using are NumPy and MatPlotLib

+To run this project on your own machine, clone the repository and then you can run "pip install -r requirements.txt" and it will automatically install all the libraries that I have used.

 # Project Goals